hwclass/modulr/README.md

 ## modulr
-A modular approach to modular javascript techniques.
+A very basic modular approach to modular javascript techniques.

 ### usage
 1 - Include config.js into the main html file (here is default.html). config.js has the modules to be loaded in the main file by including them with script tags.